IntuitDeveloper/SampleApp-CRUD-PHP/README.md

 Follow similar steps for other classes.

-Note: The sample code has been implemented for a US locale company.
+Note: The sample code has been implemented for a company with a US locale.
 Certain fields may not be applicable for other locales or minor versions.
 Care should be taken to handle such scenarios separately.

 ## Project Structure

-* PHP code for CRUD operations are located under [`CRUD/Entities`](CRUD/Entities) directory
+* PHP code for CRUD operations is located under [`CRUD/Entities`](CRUD/Entities) directory.
-* PHP code for Helper Classes are located under [`helper`](CRUD/helper) directory
+* PHP code for Helper Classes is located under [`helper`](CRUD/helper) directory.
-* Request/response XMLs are located under [`Logs`](CRUD/Logs) directory
+* Request/response XMLs are located under [`Logs`](CRUD/Logs) directory.